 But even before the fourth quarter of the year, Filipinos can’t wait for Christmas season to unfold.
-Christmas music begin in heavy rotation, lanterns and Christmas decorations start appearing in supermarket shelves, and businesses can only be happy to cash in with the Christmas vibe the public is riding on.
+Christmas music begins in heavy rotation, lanterns and Christmas decorations start appearing in supermarket shelves, and businesses can only be happy to cash in with the Christmas vibe the public is riding on.

 It then becomes hard to balance between being too generous and provide whatever loved ones ask for, and being prudent and shrewd but could end up getting labeled as selfish and stingy.
 Figuring out a fine line between the two can be a tricky one, and many of those who fail to do so commit the dreaded money mistakes that could get them in financial trouble for a significant period of the following year.

-Here are some of the common money mistakes OFWs do especially during the Christmas season.
+Here are some of the common money mistakes OFWs do, especially during the Christmas season.

 You turn into an impulse buyer

-Just as you recall preparing coins back home for the carolers in the neighborhood to make an unannounced serenade, you also become more susceptible to the excuse: buy Christmas gift because, well, you guessed it, it’s Christmas.
+Just as you recall preparing coins back home for the carolers in the neighborhood to make an unannounced melody, you also become more susceptible to the excuse: buy Christmas gift because, well, you guessed it, it’s Christmas.
 It becomes easier to justify purchases because they were all taken from the “Christmas sale” shelf that offered huge discounts.

 All that budget planning goes out the door and before you realize it.